FTD Registry FAQ

 FTD Disorders Registry's Informed Consent is available to read before registering.

 If you participate, you will fill out a series of surveys.
-The surveys will ask things about you, what you or your loved one experienced recently, and whether you might be able to be in other research or clinical trials.
+The surveys will ask things about you, what you or your loved one experienced, and whether you might be able to participate in other research or clinical trials.
 For most people, each survey will take less than 30 minutes to do.
 As a research participant, you also may be asked to participate in other studies.
 These studies may have a separate consent form and will be explained in detail before you decide whether or not to do them.

 Your participation in this registry has no set time limit.
 You can stop at any time.
 Taking part in the Registry is voluntary — it is your choice.